Tumi Inc.

 Tumi Holdings, Inc., is a manufacturer of high-end suitcases and bags for travel based in Edison, New Jersey.
+It was a unit of Doughty Hanson & Co. from 2004 until after its 2012 initial public offering, which preceded its acquisition by Samsonite in 2016.

+The brands has over 120 flaghsip stores and 200 shops around the world.

+History

-Founded in 1975 by Charlie Clifford after a stint in the Peace Corps in Peru, the company is named after a Peruvian tumi ceremonial knife used for sacrifices.
-Tumi, Inc. was a unit of Doughty Hanson & Co. from 2004 until after its 2012 initial public offering.
+Tumi was founded in 1975 by Charlie Clifford after a corporate job in marketing and a stint with the Peace Corps.
+He named it so after a Peruvian tumi ceremonial knife.